Sign Up As A Member

 FAQs

-Is Australian Open prize money taxed?
+Is the prize money taxed?

 It’s worth noting that players usually will not pay taxes on their prize money to their local government due to Double Tax Treaties that typically exist to prevent double taxation.

-Do junior Australian Open players win prize money?
+Do junior players win prize money?

 No. Australian Open junior tournaments are amateur events, so participants do not earn prize money.
 However, they do earn ranking points for their participation.

-Do Australian Open qualifiers earn prize money?
+Do qualifiers earn prize money?

 Home > Prize Money > Australian Open Prize Money

-Read our weekly recap of the 5 most interesting things we dig up in tennis.
+A brief recap of the five most interesting things I’m enjoying or thinking about in tennis.